Honey, I'm peanuts about you! cake

 For the ganache

-5) Pour half the finished batter into each of the cake tins and level the tops with the spatula.
-Bake for 40 minutes in the centre of the oven, rotating halfway through.
-Check with a wooden cocktail stick for doneness.
+5) Pour half of the finished batter into each of the cake pans and level the tops with the spatula.
+Bake for 40 minutes in the center of the oven, rotating halfway through.
+Check with a wooden toothpick for doneness.
 Cool for at least 15 minutes before inverting onto a baking rack to cool completely.

-2) With a serrated knife halve the two layers making 4.
+7) With a serrated knife halve the two layers making 4.
 Place 1 cake layer top down on the rack and spread 1/3 of the buttercream to the edges of the layer.
 Top the first cake layer with another and repeat with the buttercream.
 Continue layering with the remaining layers and buttercream, ending with cake.
-Refrigerate covered in cling film for at least 3 hours and up to overnight.
+Refrigerate covered in plastic wrap for at least 3 hours and up to overnight.

 Serving suggestions: I like to reserve a little of the buttercream and a handful of whole honey roasted peanuts to decorate the top of the cake.
 Try using a star tip to pipe points of buttercream in a circle, bordering the top of the cake.
 Then, set peanuts into the buttercream border to form an interesting design.

 Big Herby Yorkshire Pudding

 Full English Breakfast Bowl Rolls

 Victoria Sponge Cake

 Black Pudding Scotch Eggs

 Sweet and Sour Pork Sliders